Libraries in Istanbul

 The library was opened in 2011 and contains more than 9000 books by around 1000 authors.
 It includes city guides, books by writers from the Marmara and other regions, and Turkish and Nobel Prize award winning books.
 Readers are welcome to peruse the books and magazines in the library.

 The main doorway is inside the grounds of Gülhane Park and the library is open Monday to Saturday from 8.30am to 8.30pm.
-As with Atatürk Library you can’t take photos inside.
-Discover more off the beaten track sights in my alternative travel guide Istanbul 50 Unsung Places.
+As with Atatürk Library you can’t take photos inside but you can visit it yourself by following the details in my alternative travel guide Istanbul 50 Unsung Places.

 Beyazıt Devlet Kütüphanesi